malc-u/SomeoneKnowsSomething/TESTING.md

   - `Edit` button in Account dashboard
   - `Trash` - delete podcast in Account dashboard
   - `Submit` buttons on all forms
+  - Footer icons
 - **Result**: all tested elements are interactive as planned .
 There are no elements on this page that are not responding as planned
 - **Conclusion**: all tests that were run on interactivity were passed therefore page is interactive

+### Bugs - interaction

+Throughout the develompment process I came across two bugs related to page interaction:

+- **Sidebar**
+  - **Bug**: sidebar was taking too much space on mobile devices
+  - **Fix**: added media to remove sidebar display on mobiles, removed sidebar toggle button and created navbar-brand in the top navbar to replace clickable logo that was leading to index page and was nested inside sidebar
+  - **Result**: this bug was removed and mobile page display does not include sidebar now
+- **Navbar**
+  - **Bug**: navbar was not collapsing on click on mobile phones
+  - **Fix**: added function in JavaScript to collaps navabr on click
+  - **Result**: this bug is now fixed and navbar works as intended
+-

 # User stories testing

 1. As a user I want the page to be easy to navigate.